-One way to understand your audience is to use to keyword research to discover the words your audience uses to understand your concepts.
+One way to understand your audience is to use keyword research to discover the words your audience uses to understand your concepts.

 Instead of reading a complicated manual with strange ideas, use familiar words and phrases that make sense to your audience.
 With keywords, you not only use the recognizable phrases your audience understands, but you also receive the added benefit of search traffic.

 Over the years, most companies that wanted me to write content for them gave me some keywords they thought were essential to the topic.